Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Experiments and Results

 \subsubsection{Sentiment analysis}

-Next, we examine overall sentiment of the language models towards male and female politicians.
-We evaluate differences in the frequency of words of positive and negative sentiment for each gender and report the results in Figure \ref{fig:sentiments_diff}.
-We find that the language models significantly more often generate words with negative sentiment to describe male rather than female politicians, and that this pattern holds across most language models.
-However, based on the results of the qualitative study (see details in Table \ref{tab:adj-deviation}, appendix) we assume it is due to a number of strongly positive words such as \textit{beloved} and \textit{marry}, which are highly associated with female politicians.
+We report the results in \Cref{fig:sentiments_diff}.
+We found that words more commonly generated by language models that describe male rather than female politicians are also more often negative and that this pattern holds across most language models.
+However, based on the results of the qualitative study (see details in \Cref{tab:adj-deviation}), we assume it is due to several strongly positive words such as \textit{beloved} and \textit{marry}, which are highly associated with female politicians.
+We note that the deviation scores for words associated with male politicians are relatively low compared to the scores for adjectives and verbs associated with female politicians which introduces also more neutral words to the list of words of negative sentiment.
+Ultimately, this suggests that words of negative and neutral sentiment are more equally distributed across genders with few words being used particularly often in association with a specific gender.
+Conversely, positive words generated around male and female genders differ more substantially.

-To investigate if there are any significant differences across language models based on their size and architecture, we carry out a two-way analysis of variance (ANOVA).
-We take language, model size and architecture as independent variables and sentiment values as target variables; then analyze the differences in how the mean frequency with which the 100 largest deviation words (adjectives and verbs) correspond to each sentiment for male and female gender.\looseness=-1

-Results presented in Table \ref{tab:anova} indicate significant differences in negative sentiment in descriptions of male politicians generated by models of different architectures.
-Notably, XLNet tends to generate more words of negative sentiment compared to other models examined.
-Also, larger models tend to exhibit similar gender biases to smaller ones.
+To investigate whether there were significant differences across language models based on their size and architecture, we performed a two-way analysis of variance (ANOVA).
+Language, model size, and architecture were the independent variables and sentiment values were the target variables.
+We then analyzed the differences in the mean frequency with which the 100 largest deviation words (adjectives and verbs) correspond to each sentiment for the male and female genders.
+The results presented in \Cref{tab:anova-mono} indicate significant differences in negative sentiment in the descriptions of male politicians generated by models of different architectures.
+We note that since we are not able to separate the effects of model design and training data, the term architecture encompasses both aspects of pre-trained language models.
+In particular, XLNet tends to generate more words of negative sentiment compared to other models examined.
+Surprisingly, larger models tend to exhibit similar gender biases to smaller ones.